2016, Vol. 3 Issue 2, Part B

 How to cite this article:

 Kituyi Christine Nasimiyu, Ndeti Cosmas Muia, Maina Geoffrey, Mong’are Samuel, Ingonga Johnstone, Nyambati Venny, Anjili Christopher Omukhango.
 In vitro and in vivo efficacy of combination therapy using Allium sativum and Aloe secundiflora against Leishmania major infected BALB/c mice.
-International Journal of Fauna and Biological Studies.
-2016; 3(2): 102-108.
+Int J Fauna Biol Stud 2016;3(2):102-108.